javierclb/tutorials/julia/README.md

 - Go to the package and set the executable to the rc2 (e.g. `C:\Users\jlperla\AppData\Local\Julia-0.7.0\bin\julia.exe`)
 - You may need to manually add `] add Juno` into your v0.7 setup at this point if you didn't before.

-Later, the following are hopefully working
+Later, the following are hopefully working at a later date
 ```
-add  Plots ; precompile
+add  Plots QuantEcon ; precompile
 ```